yoyoberenguer/VideoStreamingSocket/README.md

 4. lz4          # for compression
 ```

-Start the client socket first then the server socket in a command prompt.
+Start the client socket first; then start the server socket in a command prompt.
 Your firewall/anti-virus may display a message in order to allow the socket to run on your system,
 please allow the connection for both sockets.
 ```